leetosc/leeto-portfolio/src/pages/posts/migrating-library-to-t3.md

   - use `chown` to make sure the user has access
 - restart the directus instance

+Note: whenever changes are made to the Directus schema (adding collections, fields, etc), the types file will need to be regenerated and copied into the repo.

 ## Deploy to Vercel
 - set up new github repo: https://github.com/veym-it/veym-library-t3
 - invite collaborators
 - create new vercel project
   - add env vars
-- update DNS records for veym.app domain - Google Domains
+- update DNS records for `veym.app` domain - Google Domains

 ## Random fixes
 - parseHtml